scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In SCION, the following rules apply:

 - The `::` zero-compression feature of IPv6 is NOT allowed.
 The feature has very limited use in a 48-bit address space and would only add more complexity.
-- In order to provide easy comparison with BGP AS numbers, any AS number in the BGP AS range (0 - 2<sup>32-1</sup>) SHOULD be represented as decimal.
-It is allowed to write a BGP AS number in the SCION AS syntax.
-However, programs SHOULD always use the decimal representation for display.
+- In order to provide easy comparison with BGP AS numbers, any AS number in the BGP AS range should be represented as decimal.
+This is especially relevant for display representation.
 For example, if a program receives the AS number `0:1:f`, it should display the number as "65551".
+Note that this solely pertains to *BGP* AS numbers, that is, SCION AS numbers in the range of 0 - 2<sup>32-1</sup>!
 - A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
 For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.

 The next table gives an overview of the AS number allocation.